sleeprite/rudis/docs/src/docs/guides/configuration.md

 Accept connections on the specified port, default is 6379 (IANA #815344).
 If port 0 is specified Redis will not listen on a TCP socket.

+### Appendonly

+- version: `1.0.0`

+Specify whether to log after each update operation.
+Rudis does not write data to the disk by default.
+If not enabled, it may result in data loss for a period of time in the event of a power outage.

+### Appendfilename

+- version: `1.0.0`

+Specify the update log file name, which defaults to appendonly.aof

 ### Databases

 - version: `1.0.0`